SirivellaAnjani/Titanic-Prediction/README.md

 # Titanic-Prediction
- Predicting who will survive the titanic, using sklean
+ Predicting who will survive the titanic, using sklearn